 FROM THE FIELD: Speaking with Omara Khan Massoudi, Director of the National Museum of Afghanistan

 Omara Khan Massoudi is more of a permanent feature at the National Museum of Afghanistan than many of the collections that are housed there.
 Now the director, he has worked at the Kabul museum for more than three decades: a tumultuous period that bore witness to the Soviet occupation, Mujahideen civil war, and Taliban regime, when irreplaceable collections were relocated for safekeeping, damaged, or destroyed.

 These days, Mr. Massoudi is overseeing a period of progress.
 Stunning relics from the current excavation at Mes Aynak, an ancient Buddhist complex located in Logar province, are on display in a new exhibition, Mes Aynak: Recent excavations along the Silk Road.
 Plans are also underway to erect a new National Museum building with state of the art equipment on the lot next door with funding from the United States Embassy and the World Bank.

 The director has given countless interviews in English about the history and future of the museum.
-But this time ...(MORE ...)
+But this time around my ...(MORE ...)

 WikiLoot – An Invitation to Everyone to Join the Hunt for Looted Antiquities

 Jason Felch and Ralph Frammolino, authors of Chasing Aphrodite and our most recent Beacon Award winners, are developing a powerful new tool in the fight against the illicit antiquities trade, WikiLoot.
 Read all about it on their blog, Chasing Aphrodite.